dhruvrautairwix/BluePrint_Studio/README.md

 # Architecture & Design Studio Website

-A modern, full-stack website for a creative architecture and design studio, inspired by partisans.com.
+A modern, full-stack website for a creative architecture and design studio.
 Built with Next.js 14, TypeScript, Tailwind CSS, and Framer Motion.

 ## Features